cilium/cilium.io/src/posts/2021-02-10-network-policy-editor/index.md

 Implementing Network Policy is a critical part of building a secure Kubernetes-based platform, but the learning curve from simple examples to more complex real-world policies is steep.
 Not only can it be painful to get the YAML syntax and formatting just right, but more importantly, there are many subtleties in the behavior of the network policy specification (e.g. default allow/deny, namespacing, wildcarding, rules combination, etc.).
 Even an experienced Kubernetes YAML-wrangler can still easily tie their brain in knots working through an advanced network policy use case.

 Over the past years, we have learned a lot about the common challenges while working with many of you in the Cilium community implementing Kubernetes Network Policy.
-Today, we are excited to announce a new free tool for the community to assist you in your journey with Kubernetes NetworkPolicy: <a href="https://editor.cilium.io" target="_blank">editor.cilium.io</a>:
+Today, we are excited to announce a new free tool for the community to assist you in your journey with Kubernetes NetworkPolicy: <a href="https://editor.cilium.io" target="_blank" rel="noopener noreferrer">editor.cilium.io</a>:

 <YoutubeIframe embedId='_ebbAeYT2z8?controls=0&autoplay=1&mute=1&loop=1'/>

 <div style={{ paddingTop: '30px' }}>

-The <a href="https://editor.cilium.io" target="_blank">Kubernetes NetworkPolicy Editor</a> helps you build, visualize, and understand Kubernetes NetworkPolicies.
+The <a href="https://editor.cilium.io" target="_blank" rel="noopener noreferrer">Kubernetes NetworkPolicy Editor</a> helps you build, visualize, and understand Kubernetes NetworkPolicies.

 - **Tutorial:** Follow the assisted tutorial to go from not using NetworkPolicies yet to a good security posture.
 - **Interactive Creation:** Create policies in an assisted and interactive way.